 A financially constrained firm cannot undertake certain potentially profitable innovation projects because asymmetric information and moral hazard problems increase the cost of credit, making some marginal projects infeasible or unattractive (Hall 2002).
-Even for ones.
+Even for firms that are not financially constrained, financing aid could reduce the financial risk of innovation to the firm via cost-sharing.